 What Affects Business Credit Scores?

 The most prominent factors that influence business credit scores include a firm’s payment history, credit utilisation, length of credit history, the types of credit used, recent credit enquiries, and unfavourable public records.
-Let us take a detailed look at each of these considerations and the impact they have on a business credit score.
+Let us take a detailed look at each of these considerations and the impact they have on a business credit rank.

 Payment history